 Segment Bounce Rate by Browser

-The browser breakdown report is a good way to see if you have any technical issues that are causing your visitors to bounce.
+The browser breakdown report is a good way to see if you have any technical issues causing your visitors to bounce.

 In the “Audience” section under “Technology,” select “Browser & OS.”

 The report should look like this:

 If one browser has a higher website bounce rate, it might indicate that you haven’t configured your site well for that browser.

 You also need to consider versions of browsers.